basilwong/basilwong.github.io/_portfolio/992-titanic-competition.md

 * PassengerID:
     * Not correlated to survival, will not be used in training.
 * Pclass:
     * It is likely that passengers of 'higher class' were prioritized during the disaster.
-Luckily the values of the passenger class data is catagorized into numerical buckets and there aren't any missing values.
+Luckily the values of the passenger class data is categorized into numerical buckets and there aren't any missing values.
 * Sex:
     * Women and children were prioritized so this will likely be an important feature for training.
 * Name:
     * It is unlikely that name will be useful compared to passenger class.
 We could possibly group by title or by last name, but the Sex field already has a similar function without having to clean the data and classifying based on the names we train on would be overfitting the model.
 * Age:
-    * Since women and children were prioritized during the rescue, this is defnitely a catagory we will want to look at.
+    * Since women and children were prioritized during the rescue, this is definitely a category we will want to look at.
 Some values are missing so that will have to be cleaned.
-We may want to explore bucketting the Age field into age groups.
+We may want to explore bucketing the Age field into age groups.
 * SibSp	/ Parch:
     * If we add these together it will get the size of your family that was onboard, it's possible that this could be correlated to survival.
 * Ticket: